wp-plugins/ecampaign/readme.txt

 == Known restrictions, deficiencies and inflexibilty ==

+* The site visitor has to have javascript enabled in their browser.
+There is no fallback mode.
 * The activist only gets a copy of their email.
 There is no thank you email.
 * The format of the email sent to campaignEmail is fixed.
-* All fields included in the form layout are mandatory.
-* There is currently no CAPTCHA or Akismet protection but it can be added.
+* There is currently no Akismet protection but it could be added.
-* The visitor's email address is not verified by sending an email.
-* Some error messages in js are not easily translated.
+* Some error messages in the javascript are not easily translated.
+* Emails sent to verify email addresses contain 4 digit codes which have to be retyped, it is not possible to simply click on a link in the email (which is usually offered).
+* The verify code in the email must be entered and submitted before the captcha code because the captcha code can only be checked once, subsequent attempts will fail.
+Not that ecampaign itself does not start a session.
+However the securimage (captcha) does start a session.